geckoberry/mnca-discovery/README.md

     </td>
   </tr>
 </table>
-Also assume the following averages are calculated for the other 3 channel:
+Also assume the following averages are calculated for the other 3 channels:

 ```
 channel 4 average = 0.4828